dominichayesferen/Firefox-CSSTheme-GTKless/README.md

 To install this theme, simply do the following steps:

-1. See that "Code" button up there?
-Whack it real nice.
+1. See that "Releases" section on the right there?
+Whack the version number on it real nice.
-2. Select Download ZIP.
+2. Select `Source code (.zip)`.
 3. Find your newly obtained .zip and extract the thing.
 4. Go into the newly extracted folder.
 5. From there, right-click install.sh, Properties, Permissions, Allow Executing.